 With effect from 1st October 2021, anyone wanting to renew their door supervisor licence in the UK needs to have passed a recognised qualification.
 The Level 2 Award for Door Supervisors in the Private Security Industry (Top Up) course is a nationally recognised qualification designed for those who currently hold a license from the Security Industry Authority (SIA) to work as a door supervisor and need to be brought up to date with the new license-linked qualifications requirements.

-Entry Requirements – all candidates must hold a current and valid First Aid or Emergency First Aid certificate that meets the requirements of the Health and Safety (First Aid) Regulations 1981.
+Entry Requirements – all candidates must hold a First Aid or Emergency First Aid qualification that meets the requirements of the Health and Safety (First Aid) Regulations 1981, that is valid for at least another 12 months from the start of training course.
 A copy of your certificate must be provided to us before attending the course.

 Each learner must be sufficiently competent in the use of the English language.
 Please see our policy attached and contact us if you have any concerns.